cobilab/chester/README.md

 Report bugs to &#60{pratas,ap,pjf}@ua.pt&#62.
 </pre>

+Most of the values are set automatically.
+Nevertheless, higher threshold values are associated to more unique regions detected.

 ## EXAMPLE ##

 The following illustrate a Human-Chimp (large) example.
 For the purpose go to the base and run: